jfindley/testfs/Readme.md

 To use this in your projects, create a Filesystem variable, and use either NewOSFS or NewTestFS to use either the normal on-disk filesystem or the in-memory TestFS filesystem.

+# Stability

+Current status of the code is first alpha, at best.
+There may well be bugs.
+However, the interface is set in stone, as it is designed to exactly match the core "os" package.
+Any behaviour that doesn't match "os" is a bug, and will be fixed.

 # Performance

 It's entirely in RAM, so general IO performance is excellent.
 However, making this behave like a real POSIX filesystem introduces a bunch of overheads in areas like directory creation and traversal, for example.
 A well implemented key/value store will be considerably faster, albeit with far fewer features.